james-york/james-york.github.io/_posts/2020-10-05-fabio-spano.md

 ## 👨‍🏫 Profile

-I am a game-based education enthusiast, currently having GBLT classes in a JHS, and I am working on finding ways to connect GBL theories to actual practice.
-I tend to focus on the roles of teachers in GBL and with my work I am trying to bypass the common issue of teachers lack of game literacy.
+My main area of interest is game-based language teaching (GBLT) with a big stress on the T. Like the other fellows here on LLP I am trying to fight the misconceptions that games are easy-to-use teaching shortcuts.
+I am currently researching teacher agency in game-based classes and trying to create new ways to make pedagogically solid ludic teaching solutions involving games which are accessible to teachers with low game literacy.

 ## 🧪 Research connections